dai-shi/use-context-selector/README.md

 ### createContext

-This create a special context for `useContextSelector`.
+This creates a special context for `useContextSelector`.

 #### Parameters